yalevras/obsidian/Brain/Home.md

 Big Todo's:
-1. MOM’S GIFT
-2.
-3. matthew's gift
+1. get into toggl track
-4. swiss chalet money and security clearance money
+2. swiss chalet money and security clearance money
-5. magellan
+3. magellan
-6. look at capstones and projects from other people and universities for inspo
+4. look at capstones and projects from other people and universities for inspo

 Upcoming Dates:
 Tuesday Jan 27th Drom with coworkers